Home Loan Tax Benefits_WC

 Eligibility Criteria for Housing Loan Tax Benefits

-Home Loan tax deduction is applicable for resident and NRI individuals.
+Home Loan tax deduction is applicable for residents and NRI individuals.
 It is not applicable for HUF (Hindu United Families), AOP, a company, or any other kind of taxpayer who is not an individual.

-Here are other eligibility criteria according to the respective sections
+Here are other eligibility criteria according to the respective sections:

 Section Criteria

-Section 24B
+Section 22

-• Home Loans should have been taken before 31st March 2022
+• Home Loans should have been taken before 31 March 2022

 • The home must be constructed within 5 years of loan application